otenim/mbed-os-example-get-battery-level-of-stm32mcus/README.md

 Most of other evaluation boards which have an stm32 MCU should be able to execute `main.cpp` without any modifications.

-The variable `vdda` is the power supply voltage for an A/D converter integrated in the STM32 MCU, which equals to the power supply voltage (VDD) for the MCU itself.
+The variable `vdda` is the power supply voltage (VDDA) for an A/D converter integrated in the STM32 MCU, which equals to the power supply voltage (VDD) for the MCU itself.
 You can treat `vdda` as VDD.

 `vdda` will keep a nearly constant value if usb-powered.